sun5lower/5SOS/README.md

 # Future features
 ***************************************************************************************************************************************
-Although, there are 5SOS social links featured of the bottom of every page, to make things more interesting this website would benefit from:
+Although, there are 5SOS social links featured of the bottom of page, to make things more interesting this website would benefit from:
 * Personal social accounts of each band member (probably in "BOYS" page) ,next to their photo.
 * More photos added to the "HOME" page carousel.
 * Find the audio player setting that stops previous song ,when the other one is selected.